Technical article

 When will Safexpert - the risk assessment software - be adapted to the new requirements?

-As soon as we have the first details of the content in the form of draft standards, we will start the preparatory work as soon as possible in order to enable our customers to perform risk assessments in accordance with the new standard as soon as possible after the final edition of the standard is published.
+As soon as the first details of the content are available in the draft standard, we will start the preparatory work in order to enable our customers to perform risk assessments according to the new standard as soon as possible after the final version of the standard is published.

-Of course, we will only be able to finalise the functions once the official documents are available.
-The implementation of the new requirements in Safexpert has the highest priority.
+Of course, we cannot definitively define the functions until the official documents are available.
+Implementing the new requirements in Safexpert is a top priority.

 Author